jdpendleton/LabApi/README.md

 - A Domain Layer/Core Application responsible for business logic
 - A Common/Shared Kernel that stores utilities scoped across multiple concerns
 - An Infrastructure Layer responsible for data persistence, logging, etc.
-- Applicaitons such as APIs and Web Applications responsible for presenting data
+- Applications such as APIs and Web Applications responsible for presenting data
 - A Test Assembly responsible for Unit Tests, Integration Tests, and Quality Assurance

 ## Context